Saif-Uddin-93/weather-dashboard/README.md

 ## Usage

-The weather app can be utilised by entering a city name or a city name and a country code by seprating them with a comma.
-For entering the correct state/country codes, please refer to the [ISO 3166](https://www.iso.org/obp/ui/#search) standarization.
+The weather app can be utilised by entering a city name or a city name and a country code by separating them with a comma.
+For entering the correct state/country codes, please refer to the [ISO 3166](https://www.iso.org/obp/ui/#search) standardisation.

-The forecasts in 5-day forecast section are for 12PM on their respective days.
+The forecasts in the 5-day forecast section are for 12 PM on their respective days.

 Screenshot of the final application:
 ![Screenshot of final application](./assets/images/screenshot.png)

-Searches are saved on the browsers local storage so the user can load the results again to get search results from the time when they made that search and can be deleted by clearing cache or clicking on the <b>X</b> which will also remove the saved result from the local storage.
+Searches are saved on the browsers local storage so the user can load the results again to get search results from the time when they made that search and can be deleted by clearing the cache or clicking on the <b>X</b> which will also remove the saved result from the local storage.

 ## Credits

-Assets in this projects belong to the edX organisers.
+Assets in this project belong to the edX organisers.
 All JavaScript in this project was written by myself.

 ## License
 ### MIT License